sunstash/bill-split-app/tasks.md

 ### 2. Handle Invalid Input Characters

-**Context**: The application crashes when users input negative values or non-numeric characters.
+**Context**: The application shows NaN when users input negative values or non-numeric characters.

 **Acceptance Criteria**:
-- Prevent application crashes when invalid data is entered
+- Prevent application from showing invalid value when invalid data is entered
 - Ensure the UI provides clear feedback about invalid inputs

 ### 3. Implement Share Functionality Using Existing Backend